 You can stay in touch with all things ISyE through our news feed, by reading one of our publications, or attending one of our upcoming events.
 ISyE employs some of the world’s most experienced researchers in their fields who enjoy sharing their perspectives on a wide variety of topics.
 Our faculty is world-renowned and our students are intellectually curious.
 Our alumni can be found around the globe in leadership positions within a wide variety of fields.

 Tuo Zhao is an assistant professor in the H. Milton Stewart School of Industrial and Systems Engineering and the school of Computational Science and Engineering (By Courtesy) at Georgia Tech.

 His research focuses on developing principled methodologies, nonconvex optimization algorithms and practical theories for machine learning (especially deep learning).
 He is also interested in natural language processing and actively contributing to open source software development for scientific computing.

 Tuo Zhao received his Ph.D. degree in Computer Science at Johns Hopkins University in 2016.
 He was a visiting scholar in the Department of Biostatistics at Johns Hopkins Bloomberg School of Public Health from 2010 to 2012, and the Department of Operations Research and Financial Engineering at Princeton University from 2014 to 2016.

 He was the core member of the JHU team winning the INDI ADHD 200 global competition on fMRI imaging-based diagnosis classification in 2011.
 He received the Google summer of code awards from 2011 to 2014.
-He received the Siebel scholarship in 2014, the Baidu Fellowship in 2015-2016, and a Chinese Government Scholarship for Outstanding Graduates Abroad in 2016.
+He received the Siebel scholarship in 2014, the Baidu Fellowship in 2015-2016 and Google Faculty Research Award in 2020.
 He was the co-recipient of the 2016 ASA Best Student Paper Award on Statistical Computing and the 2016 INFORMS SAS Best Paper Award on Data Mining.